-It also offers help on optimizing different page title and the header.
+It also offers help on optimizing different page titles and the header.

-In order to reap maximum benefits of such shopping frenzy among the consumers, it is necessary to perform some on and off-site optimization.
+In order to reap the maximum benefits of such a shopping frenzy among the consumers, it is necessary to perform some on and off-site optimization.

 Nowadays, online shoppers access the website not just from the traditional source of laptops and PC but also from a wide variety of devices like tablets, smartphones, and others.